claudiosanches/woocommerce-payment-discounts/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =

-* Improved all plugin code.
-* Added option to add the discounts without coupons.
+* Fixed a bug that allowed to add the discount in the cart before the customer arrive at the checkout page.

 == License ==